davep/davep.github.com/content/2024-01-15-textual-dominfo.md

 approach to make it dynamic); so there was no way to get this on-the-fly behaviour I wanted.

-Expect there was!
+Except there was!
 The type of [`tooltip`](https://textual.textualize.io/api/widget/#textual.widget.Widget.tooltip) is `RenderableType`.
 So that means I could assign it an object that is a Rich renderable; that in turn means I could write a `__rich__` method for a